MedBlog

 • Growing dark spot on the iris (colored part of the eye)

-• Active monitoring: Sometimes it is difficult to distinguish a small uveal melanoma from a benign nevus (mole).
-For these indeterminate lesions, the initial treatment is often to simply monitor with periodic ocular oncology examinations.
+Sometimes it is difficult to distinguish a small uveal melanoma from a benign nevus (mole).
+For these indeterminate lesions, the initial treatment is often to monitor it with periodic ocular oncology examinations.
 Lesions that grow are more likely to be malignant and to require definitive treatment.

-• Thermotherapy: This is a warm laser technique that slowly heats up the tumor and can thereby eliminate cancer cells.
+This is a warm laser technique that slowly heats up the tumor and eliminates cancer cells.

-• Enucleation (eye removal): A small minority (about 10%) of patients require enucleation because they are not a good candidate for plaque brachytherapy or other treatment option, usually due to large tumor size, bleeding in the eye, high eye pressure or other signs of advanced tumor progression.
+A small minority (about 10%) of patients require enucleation because they are not a good candidate for plaque brachytherapy or other treatment options, usually due to large tumor size, bleeding in the eye, high eye pressure, or other signs of advanced tumor progression.
 This surgery is performed by a highly experienced oculoplastic surgeon who is a member of the Ocular Oncology Team.

 Woman getting eye exam